hydrusnetwork/hydrus/docs/ipfs.md

 ![](images/ipfs_dir_upload.png)

 Hydrus will pin all the files and then wrap them in a directory, showing its progress in a popup.
-Your current directory shares are summarised on the respective _services->review services_ panel:
+Your current directory shares are summarised on the respective _services->review_ panel:

 ![](images/ipfs_review_services.png)